vshulkin/intergram/README.md

 2. Deploy this repo to your own chat server.
   - Clone it locally and install or if you use Heroku, fork this repository and point the new app to it.
   - Set an .env variable named `TELEGRAM_TOKEN` with the value you got from @BotFather
+  - Set an .env variable named `CHAT_ID` to limit the BOT to a ChatID and prevent Abuse.
+  - Set an .env variable named `PORT` to configure a custom port (default=3000).
+  - Run `npm run postinstall`
+  - Start the server with command `npm start`

 3. Point the bot webhook to your bot server by making a `GET` request to the following url `https://api.telegram.org/bot<TOKEN>/setWebhook?url=<Server url>/hook`